Wind turbine: Floating wind turbine

+These are offshore wind turbines that are supported by a floating platform.
+By having them float, they are able to be installed in deeper water allowing more of them.
+This also allows them to be further out of sight from land and therefore less public concern about the visual appeal.

 Unconventional types

 Design and construction

 Wind turbine design is a careful balance of cost, energy output, and fatigue life.

 Components

 Wind turbines convert wind energy to electrical energy for distribution.
-Conventional horizontal axis turbines can be divided into three components:
+Conventional horizontal-axis turbines can be divided into three components: